tomlovesgithub/CV/README.md

 * **Resourceful Problem Solver** -  I have always liked finding creative solutions for problems, diagnosing an issue and assessing what tools are available to solve the problem.
 I've enjoyed bringing this thinking to my debugging and troubleshooting process.

-* **Confident and Expressive** - My customer facing work history, varied life experiences and creative background have given me solid assurance in my ability to be confident and charismatic.
+* **Confident and Expressive** - My customer facing work history, varied life experiences and creative background has given me solid assurance in my ability to be confident and charismatic.
 This was particularly useful during my bootcamp where I was able to make friends and be part of strong communicative teams that remained goal-oriented and happy.
 I look forward to meeting and working with new people in my future workplace.

-* **Observant and Inquisitive** - Programming has tested my eye for detail and I've learned a great deal by *pulling threads* when looking at other people's code, or debugging my own.
-Improving myself like this, I've become able to make informed decisions earier in my work, and been alert to repeating errors.
-For example, in experimenting with pure JS and HTMl, my investiations brought me to learn about the events loop, valued information when I came to understanding the lifecycle methods and virtual DOM in React.

 <a name="education"></a>
 ## Education